UK Code of Practice for Tampon Manufacturers and Distributors

 6. Tampon Pack

-1. Clear wording to notify the consumer that tampons are associated with Toxic Shock Syndrome (TSS).
+1. Clear wording to notify the consumer that tampons are associated with Toxic Shock Syndrome (TSS) which may be fatal.
 The notice should advise the user to read and retain the instruction leaflet within the pack.

 An example of the TSS wording on pack is as follows, “Tampons are associated with Toxic Shock Syndrome (TSS).
 TSS is a rare but serious illness that may be fatal.”
 This statement should be prominent on pack and should have at least a minimum font size equivalent to ‘Arial 7’.
-Optional to include weblink to further information on TSS such as www.toxicshock.com.
+Optional to include weblink to further information on TSS such as The Toxic Shock Syndrome Information Service: www.toxicshock.com

 2. The appropriate number of droplets to denote the range of Syngina absorbency for the pack contents.
 The Syngina absorbency of the six classes is given in section 4.